dotnet/corert/Documentation/using-corert/optimizing-corert.md

 Debugging symbols (data about your program required for debugging) is by default part of native executable files on Unix-like operating systems.
 To minimize the size of your CoreRT-compiled executable, you can run the `strip` tool to remove the debugging symbols.

 No action is needed on Windows since the platform convention is to generate debug information into a separate file (`*.pdb`).

+## Advanced options
+* `<IlcDisableUnhandledExceptionExperience>true</IlcDisableUnhandledExceptionExperience>`: disables code that prints stack traces for unhandled exceptions to the console.